-Seculus is a watch manufacturer that prides itself on contemporary design, versatility, and the sort of care to detail that one expects from a high-end watch company, but at a mid-level price.
-The company has been in business since 1960 and began a portfolio diversification process in 2005 in order to bring their offerings to a larger audience who value both form and function when it comes to their timepieces.
+Seculus is a watch manufacturer that prides itself on contemporary design, versatility, and the attention to detail one expects from a high-end watch company — but at a mid-level price.
+The company has been in business since 1960 and began a portfolio diversification process in 2005 to bring its offerings to a larger audience who value both form and function when it comes to their timepieces.

-What has been very rewarding for the data analysis team at Seculus has been their ability to build their own machine learning models, which is now allowing them to undertake additional use cases in order to further optimize processes over a larger part of their organization.
+The first prediction model was ready within a week, and hundreds of models were built, analyzed, and learned from within six months.
+The data team at Seculus was able to build its own machine learning models — allowing them to undertake additional use cases to optimize processes over a larger part of their organization.